1MEKH/SpringCamp/README.md

 2) LibraryJDBC ✅ <br />
 🍃Spring stack: Spring Boot, Spring JDBC, Spring Shell<br />
 Database: postgresql, h2
-- created an aoolication library (where the data is in the database Postgresql)
+- created an application library (where the data is in the database Postgresql)
 - created interaction with the database (based on Spring JDBC)
 - created console view of apllication (based on Spring Shell)